nightroman/PowerShellTraps/Basic/Too-simple-function-names/README.md

 function names.
 This minimizes chances of conflicts.
 Aliases are not normally called Verb-Noun.

+Note that script modules may have similar issues, see [Conflict-with-aliases](../../Module/Conflict-with-aliases).

 Scripts

 - *MyScript.ps1* defines and invokes the internal function *MyCommand*.